-The zoo offers special rates as well, such as student rates, school rates, and group rates, provided an advance notice is given to the zoo regarding a group visit.
+The zoo offers special rates, such as student, school, and group rates, provided advance notice is given to the zoo regarding a group visit.

 The Houston Zoo also offers free admission to all on the first Tuesday of each month from 12 pm till closing.
-This takes place on all months except June, July and August.
+This takes place in all months except June, July, and August.

 Unfortunately, the zoo does not have a parking lot of its own.
-However, visitors can avail the free parking facility in Hermann Park.
-That being said the free parking lots tend to fill up very quickly, especially on busy days and holidays.
-In order to avoid inconvenience, you can choose to arrive early, or use public transportation, which eliminates the need for parking.
+However, visitors can avail the accessible parking facility in Hermann Park.
+That said, the free parking lots tend to fill up very quickly, especially on busy days and holidays.
+To avoid inconvenience, you can choose to arrive early or use public transportation, which eliminates the need for parking.

-As mentioned already, Houston Zoo is home a very wide variety of habitats from several parts of the globe – all brought together under one roof.
+As mentioned, Houston Zoo is home to a wide variety of habitats from several parts of the globe – all brought together under one roof.

-Here are some of the main and most-often visited habitats of the Zoo:
+Here are some of the primary and most often visited habitats of the Zoo:

 The African Forest: This is by far the Houston Zoo’s biggest attraction.
-The African allows visitors to explore the beauty of African continent without a passport, by allowing them to “enter” the forest by going on a rough path which leads to a trading outpost that resembles a village.
-The section has been specially arranged to make it look like an African forest, complete with vegetation, small, round huts, a fire pit and rocky tunnels.
-The African Forest also sports a study site for chimpanzees that has a gigantic glass wall, and a restaurant where you can eat, while observing exotic animals such as the zebra and Masai giraffe.
+The African allows visitors to explore the beauty of the African continent without a passport by enabling them to “enter” the forest by going on a rough path that leads to a trading outpost that resembles a village.
+The section has been specially arranged to make it look like an African forest, with vegetation, small, round huts, a fire pit, and rocky tunnels.
+The African Forest also has a study site for chimpanzees.
+It has a giant glass wall and a restaurant where you can eat while observing exotic animals such as the zebra and Masai giraffe.

-Asian Elephant Habitat: Sprawled across 3 acres, this is a naturalistic place where you can observe the zoo’s 7 elephants.
-This section sports an 80,000 gallon pool, a while a shaded, 7,000 Sq. ft. barn, and a 200-seat demonstration area from where you can see their elephants in a natural setting.
+Asian Elephant Habitat: Sprawled across 3 acres, this is a real place where you can observe the Zoo’s 7 elephants.
+This section sports an 80,000-gallon pool, a while shaded, 7,000 Sq. ft. barn, and a 200-seat demonstration area from where you can see their elephants in a natural setting.

 Kipp Aquarium: Ideal for those looking to observe aquatic life, the Kipp Aquarium hosts over two hundred different species of fish (both fresh and saltwater) and marine invertebrates.
-The section includes several exotic water animals, from catfish and stingrays to pirahnas.
-The biggest attraction of the place is sea turtle, which has been rescued and has been around for a long time.
+The section includes several exotic water animals, from catfish and stingrays to piranhas.
+The biggest attraction is the sea turtle, which has been rescued and has been around for a long time.

 The Children’s Zoo: An ideal destination for children looking for a fun time, the Children’s Zoo offers several interesting sights that can be particularly appealing to younger children.
-The Children’s Zoo has forty different exhibits which showcase Texas’ 6 ecosystems. the farm, the city, the desert, the prairie, the forest and the Gulf Coast.
-The Zoo also sports a playground with a very large play area for children, and a swap shop to trade natural items.
+The Children’s Zoo has forty exhibits showcasing Texas’ 6 ecosystems.
+The farm, the city, the desert, the prairie, the forest, and the Gulf Coast.
+The Zoo also sports a playground with a large play area for children and a swap shop to trade natural items.

 Snacks and Refreshments:

 The Houston Zoo has several places for those looking for a quick (or elaborate) refreshment.
-The Zoo is filled with kiosks, carts and cafes, which offer a lot of food, from cotton candy, popcorn, sodas, and nachos, to hot dogs, sno-cones, fresh fruits, Lemon Chills and many more.
+The Zoo is filled with kiosks, carts, and cafes, which offer a lot of food, from cotton candy, popcorn, sodas, and nachos, to hot dogs, snow cones, fresh fruits, Lemon Chills, and many more.